-Exploration program 2021 is underway.
-During the year the company is planning to drill appx.
-10,000 meters and complete about 2,400 meters of trenching on the flanks of Vertikalny and other surrounding mineralized areas with high exploration potential, with the goal to increase resources for the processing plant on Vertikalny.
-Drilling was carried out at Porfirovy, SE flank of Vertikalny, Mukhalkan and Mangazeysky North sites.
-There have been 6,763 meters drilled during the period during the 9 months of the year.
+During the year the company drilled, 7,033 meters and completed about 5,900 meters of trenching on the flanks of Vertikalny and other surrounding mineralized areas with high exploration potential, with the goal to increase resources for the processing plant on Vertikalny.
+Drilling was carried out at Porfirovy, southern and northen flank of Vertikalny, Mukhalkan and Mangazeysky North sites.
 Aerogeophysical survey (by drones) has been performed on the South part of Endybal area (151 sq.km).
 Stream Sediments Sampling was carried out on streams Porfirovy and Selten.
 Laboratory tests are being completed.
+See figure below of Exploration Summary.